English and Welsh Springer Spaniels

 English Springer SpanielEnglish Springer Spaniel

-But the English Springer's separation began as a breed in 1902.
-It was written into the first Breed Standard that the English Springer's height at shoulder should be about equal to his length from the top of the withers to the root of tail.
+In the first Breed Standard that the English Springer's height at shoulder should be approximately equal to his length from the top of the withers to the root of tail.
 This immediately separated them from the craze for the short legs that plagued the Field, Sussex and Clumber Spaniels.
-It is also interesting to note that the colour designated in the first Breed Standard influenced by members of the Sporting Spaniel club who worked these dogs stated: "liver and white or black and white (with or without tan)... but the pied colours are preferable, however, as (they are) more easily seen in cover'[2].
+It is also interesting to note that the colour designated in the first Breed Standard influenced by members of the Sporting Spaniel club who worked these dogs which stated:

-History of Springer Spaniels in Australia
+History of English Springer Spaniels in Australia

 English Springers 1935English Springers 1935

 The first record of an English Springer being imported into Australia was 'Jacke' a liver and white imported in 1906[4].
-There appears no further record until the 1930's when a pair bred by Frank Warner Hill went to Tasmania.
-Then different exports went to Melbourne and founded the 'Gildabrook' Kennels of Mr Fildes who said in his advertisement in 1935 "All stock guaranteed to be true English Springer... sent on approval anywhere against cash"[5].
-It appears this kennel lasted through World War Two as it had four of the 20 entries that competed at the 1947 Royal Melbourne Show.
+There appears no further record until the 1930's when a pair bred by Frank Warner Hill in Tasmania.
+Then different exports went to Melbourne and founded the 'Gildabrook' Kennels of Mr Fildes who said in his advertisement in 1935:

 Eng Ch Moorcliff Fleetwood Gamecock (Imp UK)Eng Ch Moorcliff Fleetwood Gamecock (Imp UK)